 The sensitive geology of the south cave means that the opening is the furthest a person can venture into the cave.
 Some of Hawai‘i’s rarest creatures, such as blind cave invertebrates, pale amphipods and isopods, and the eyeless cave spider, live in the cave and adjoining lava tubes.

 Free Guided Tours

-The best way to see Makauwahi Cave is through a free guided tour, which is held on Sundays from 10 am to 2 pm.
+The best way to see Makauwahi Cave is through a free guided tour, which is held daily from 10 am to 4 pm.
 Knowledgeable volunteer guides walk visitors around the large amphitheater like sinkhole, pointing out interesting fossils and artifacts.
 The experience of seeing Makauwahi Cave is rich in history and information, it’s impossible not to appreciate Mother Nature’s splendor when standing within a sinkhole that was once teeming with wildlife and foliage that have now gone extinct.